Newztech/grindinggear-web/README.md

 Technologies Used

-React.js - Frontend framework for dynamic UI
+React.js - Frontend framework for dynamic UI-i

 Tailwind CSS - For responsive and modern styling